All sources on “Trump’s brain” Steve Bannon agree on one thing: Bannon wasn’t particularly interested in politics until September 11th, 2001.

 Bannon is undoubtedly the single most dangerous human alive today.
 He needs to be removed from power as quickly as possible.

-Posted by Kevin Barrett on March 30, 2017, With 7215 Reads Filed under 9/11, Of Interest.
+Posted by Kevin Barrett on March 30, 2017, With 7685 Reads Filed under 9/11, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.